RaghvendraSinghA/concepts/technical_papers/solid_tech_paper.md

 ---

 # 4. Interface Segregation Principle (ISP)
-    A client should not be forced to depend on methods it does not use.
+    A child should not be forced to implement those methods which it does not use.

     Instead of creating one large interface, create smaller and focused interfaces.